epochblue/tumblr-themes/README.md

 These are the [tumblr](http://tumblr.com/) themes I designed early in Tumblr's life.
 They're all available for free, with loose licensing.

-All these themes are installable more diretly by visiting [http://tumblr.com/themes/by/cubicle17](http://tumblr.com/themes/by/cubicle17).
+All themes are installable more directly by visiting [http://tumblr.com/themes/by/cubicle17](http://tumblr.com/themes/by/cubicle17).